This blog post contains affiliate links, no extra cost to you, thank you for your support!

 If you want to learn more about the Maritime history in Melaka, trade routes, ships and the Melaka Sultanate era – this is the perfect museum to visit!

-A sight I regret not going to and will make sure I visit the next time in Melaka – the Sultanate Palace Melaka.
+A sight I regret not going to and will make sure I squeeze it in my next Melaka 1 day trip itinerary – the Sultanate Palace Melaka.

 The Sultanate Palace is a replica of the palace that once existed.
 This ancient Malay kingdom ruled Melaka before the Portuguese arrived.